USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ## 3.3 Model 3

-In the next model, the categorical version of the NO3 covariate and an surface temperature covariate were included to try to improve the fit.
+In the next model, the categorical version of the NO3 covariate and a surface temperature covariate were included to try to improve the fit.
 The ordinal NO3 variable was used as a monotonic, ordinal effect and only in the dissolved N2O component of the model.
 For the equlibrium N2O